sihayah/portfoliofolio/README.md

   <img src='./public/readmeimgs/ui1.png' width=50%>

-  The contact form can be used to me (I will receive and email from all form submissions).
+  The contact form can be used to message me (I will receive and email from all form submissions).

    <img src='./public/readmeimgs/ui2.png' width=50%>